 Remember a loved one or commemorate one of life's milestones by making a tribute gift or establishing a named fund.
 Also special arrangements to recognize gifts made in memory of someone who loved the park can be established.
 To learn more about these giving options, call Tjiska Van Wyk, Executive Director, at 707-938-3689 or email firstname.lastname@example.org

-Commemorate someone or a special event in your life by purchasing a picnic table and personalizing it with a permanent message.
-For a tax deductible gift of $2,000.
+Commemorate someone or a special event in your life by purchasing a picnic table for a tax deductible gift of $10,000.
 You can purchase a table and place a personal message of up to 30 letters (including spaces) carved onto the table's end crossbar.
 The tables are eight feet long, and made of three inch thick redwood.
-Call 707-938-3689 to discuss available locations throughout the park.
+You can also, purchase a park bench for $5,000 or park boulder for $2,500.
+To learn more about these giving options, call Tjiska Van Wyk, Executive Director, at 707-938-3689 or email email@example.com

 "There is an ecstasy that marks the summit of life, and beyond which life cannot raise.
 And such is the paradox of living, this ecstasy comes when one is most alive, and it comes as a complete forgetfulness that one is alive."